Killing of Sharon Lopatka: Background

-Sharon Lopatka was the first of four daughters born to Orthodox Jewish parents Mr. and Mrs. Abraham J. Denburg.
+Sharon Rena Denburg was the first of four daughters born to Orthodox Jewish parents Mr. and Mrs. Abraham J. Denburg.
 They were members of the Beth Tfiloh Congregation, Abraham being a cantor at the synagogue.
 Raised in Baltimore, Maryland, Sharon was allegedly considered by her classmates "as normal as you can get", wrote The News & Observer, and was a part of sport teams and her school's choir club.
 Graduating from Pikesville High School in 1979, Lopatka married construction worker Victor Lopatka in Ellicott City, Maryland, in 1991, and relocated with him to a ranch-esque tract house in Hampstead, Maryland, during the early 1990s.
 The marriage was described by a classmate of Lopatka as a "way of breaking away", and her parents did not approve of it.

 In 1995, Lopatka started doing online advertising businesses from her Ellicott City home in order to make additional money.
-The first website she hosted, "House of Dion", was for selling home decor guides by mail for seven dollars.
+The first website she hosted, "House of Dion", was for selling home décor guides by mail for seven dollars.
 An advertisement on the website read, "Home decorating secrets seen in the posh homes from the New England states to the Hollywood homes can now be yours.
 Never published before!
 Quick easy ways to decorate your home."

-She was paid $50 per advertisement rewriting ad copy her business titled "Classified Concepts".
+She was paid $50 per advertisement rewriting ad copy; her business was titled "Classified Concepts".
 She managed several websites for distributing psychic readings, also garnering a percentage of the money from sales of other services with premium-rate telephone numbers advertised on her websites.